Tramlink: Ownership and structure

 The service was created as a result of the Croydon Tramlink Act 1994 that received Royal Assent on 21 July 1994, a Private Bill jointly promoted by London Regional Transport (the predecessor of Transport for London (TfL)) and Croydon London Borough Council.
 Following a competitive tender, a consortium company Tramtrack Croydon Limited (incorporated in 1995) was awarded a 99-year concession to build and run the system.
+On 17 March 2008, it was announced that TfL would take over Tramlink in exchange for £98 million.
 Since 28 June 2008, the company has been a subsidiary of TfL.

 Tramlink is currently operated by Tram Operations Ltd (TOL), a subsidiary of FirstGroup, who have a contract to operate the service until 2030.
 TOL provides the drivers and management to operate the service; the infrastructure and trams are owned and maintained by a TfL subsidiary.

 Business trends

 The key available trends in recent years for Tramlink are (years ending 31 March):

 Activities in the financial year 2020/21 were severely reduced by the impact of the coronavirus pandemic.